bihor/fp_masterquiz/Documentation/KnownProblems/Index.rst

 The bug tracker is here:
 `bug tracker <https://github.com/bihor/fp_masterquiz/issues>`_?

+jQuery needed to be loaded in the head.

 There might be some problems, if you enable Ajax!
 Sessions and Cookies are currently not supported if you enable Ajax.

 Note: it might be necessary to change the Quiz/Show.html template, if you will see the startpage instead of a question as a ajax result page.
 You could try to change the type from POST to GET in the $.ajax call.
+But you can change this via TypoScript too:

+:typoscript:`plugin.tx_fpmasterquiz.settings.ajaxType = GET`

-Furthermore the default language will be english in TYPO3 9 if you enable Ajax.
-You can solve this problem this way: you need to add TypoScript like this to your TypoScript-setup:
+Furthermore the default language will be english in TYPO3 9 (and 10?) if you enable Ajax.
+You can solve this problem this way: you need to add some TypoScript like this to your TypoScript-setup:

 :typoscript:`ajaxfpmasterquiz_page.config.language = de`

 :typoscript:`ajaxfpmasterquiz_page.config.sys_language_uid = 0`

 :typoscript:`ajaxfpmasterquiz_page.config.locale_all = de_DE.utf8`

 Please note furthermore: